WebAssembly/spec/md-proto/WebAssembly.md

    to be non-empty.
  - Whenever an element of either stack is to be accessed by index, the index is required to be within the bounds of that stack.
- - When a [type] is to be popped from the type stack, the length of the type stack is required to be greater than the control-flow stack top's limit value.
+ - Whenever the control-flow stack is non-empty, as it is everywhere except after the `end` at the end of the function, the type stack must be longer than the control-flow stack top's limit value.

 The type stack begins empty.
 The control-flow stack begins with one entry, with the [type] sequence consisting of the return types of the function, and with the